 About the Canadian Organization of Medical Physicists (COMP)

 The Canadian Organization of Medical Physicists (COMP) is the main professional body for medical physicists practicing in Canada.
-The membership is composed of professional physicists, scientists, and academics located at universities, hospitals, cancer centres, and government research facilities such as the National Research Council as well as graduate students in medical physics programs and post-doctoral fellows.
+Membership is composed of professional physicists, scientists, and academics located at universities, hospitals, cancer centres, and government research facilities such as the National Research Council, Medical Physics graduate students and post-doctoral fellows are also eligible for membership.
 Every member has an educational or professional background in physics or engineering as it applies to medicine.
 COMP has six stated objectives to encourage the application of physics in medicine.